-- 1. The fee will be \$50 per year. - 2.
-The fee is payable when the computer is assigned to the student. - 3.
-Should a student withdraw, a pro-rated refund can be issued upon written request, provided the laptop is returned in operational order and in good condition. - 4.
-Refunds will be in the amount of \$5 for each month (August May) upon written request from the parent/guardian and approval at the school level.
-This will ensure the laptop is returned and in working/acceptable condition. - 5.
+- The requested fee will be \$50 per year for grades 4-12.
+Any repair costs will be charged as listed below regardless of grade level. - The requested fee is payable when the computer is assigned to the student.
+The requested fee can be paid online during new/returning student registration.
+A Fee Waiver Form is available from the school secretary as well as during the on-line registration process. - Should a student withdraw, a pro-rated refund can be issued upon written request, provided thelaptop, charger, and backpack are returned in working/acceptable order and in good condition. - 4.
+Refunds will be in the amount of \$5 for each month (August - May) upon written request from the parent/guardian and approval at the school level.
+This will ensure the laptop is returned and in working/ acceptable condition - 5.
 Funds will be used to assist with the repair and maintenance of the computers. - 6.
 Willful and deliberate damages to the computers will cause Bristol Tennessee City Schools to charge the student/ parent the full cost of the replacement or repairs of the computer.
-Such cases will be considered vandalism and may be turned over to the Bristol Tennessee Police Department. - 7.
-ALL damage incidents will be investigated by school administration and technology staff. - 8.
-Damage that does not affect the functionality of the machine will be documented but may not be repaired until deemed necessary by BTCS staff. - 9.
-The Usage Fee will NOT cover repairs from issues resulting from: - Damage because of willful intent.
+Such caseswill be considered vandalism and may be turned over to the Bristol Tennessee Police Department. - ALL damage incidents will be investigated by school administration and technology staff. - Damage that does not affect the functionality of the machine will be documented but may not berepaired until deemed necessary by BTCS staff. - 9.
+The Requested Usage Fee will NOT cover repairs from issues resulting from: - Damage because of willful intent.
 Willful damage will be considered vandalism.
-This includes keysmissing from the keyboard or initials carved into the laptop case. - Damage because of negligence (i.e. the laptop is placed in an unsafe location or position, misuse or laptop not handled properly. i.e. Drop Damage). - Damage caused by use with products not distributed by BTCS. - · Damage resulting in a broken screen. - · Damage because of a pet. - Damage because of the violation of the RUP (i.e. involving food, drink or other liquid on or near the laptop). - Damage caused by operating the product outside the permitted or intended uses described by BTCS. - Damage caused by service performed by anyone who is not a representative of BTCSTechnology Department. - Damage to a part or product that has been modified to alter functionality or capability without the written permission of BTCS. - Damage that is cosmetic, including, but not limited to scratches, dents, and cracks in the case, that does not otherwise affect functionality or materially impair your use. - Any issue when the BTCS Asset Tag or Dell Service Tag numbers have been removed. - · Loaning your laptop or charger to another student. - Leaving the laptop or charger unattended.
+Thisincludes keys missing from the keyboard or initials carved into the laptop case. - Damage because of negligence (i.e., the laptop is placed in an unsafe location or position, misuse or laptop not handled properly. i.e., Drop Damage).

+- Damage caused by use with products not distributed by BTCS - · Damage resulting in a broken screen. - Damage because of a pet. - Damage because of the violation of the RUP (i.e., involving food, drink or other liquid on or near the laptop). - Damage caused by operating the product outside the permitted or intended uses described by BTCS. - Damage caused by service performed by anyone who is not a representative of BTCS Technology Department. - Damage to a part or product that has been modified to alter functionality or capability without the written permission of BTCS. - Damage that is cosmetic, including, but not limited to scratches, dents, and cracks in the case,that does not otherwise affect functionality or materially impair your - Any issue when the BTCS Asset Tag or Dell Service Tag numbers have been removed. - Loaning your laptop or charger to another student. - Leaving the laptop or charger unattended. - 10.
+A student will be made a day-user until the repair fine has been paid.
+If the student is a temporary home-bound student, they may be required to resort to pencil and paper until they can return to school for in-person instruction, at which time they will be made a day-user until the repair fine has been paid.
+Any deviation from this procedure must be approved by the principal of the student's school.

-Replacement Costs
+Replacement Fines

+Item Item Fine

+LCD Screen \$100.00

+Top Lid Assembly \$50.00

+Keyboard \$25.00

+Palm Rest \$40.00

+Motherboard \$240.00

-Item Item Cost
+Item Item Fine

+Hard Drive \$70.00

+Battery \$100.00

+Bottom Assembly \$50.00

-AC Adapter and Cord \$ 42.00
+AC Adapter and Cord \$42.00

-Backpack \$ 58.00

-Battery \$ 100.00

-Bottom Assembly \$ 50.00

-Entire Laptop \$ 550.00
+Entire Laptop \$550.00

-Hard Drive \$ 70.00

-Item Item Cost

-Keyboard \$ 25.00

-LCD Screen \$ 100.00

-Motherboard \$ 240.00

-Palm Rest \$ 40.00

-Top Lid Assembly \$ 50.00
+Backpack \$58.00